Sheriff: Vegas officer killed in shooting, suspect arrested

 A woman who was nearby was wounded and was taken to a hospital, where she was expected to survive, police said.

-The suspect, Tyson Hampton, 24, drove away from the shooting scene and initially refused to surrender when he was stopped several blocks away, Lombardo said.
+The suspect, Tyson Hampton, 24, of Las Vegas, drove away from the shooting scene and initially refused to surrender when he was stopped several blocks away, Lombardo said.
 A police dog was used during Hampton’s arrest, and Lombardo said Hampton “received minor injuries.”

 Hampton was due to be booked into the Clark County jail pending an initial court appearance on charges including murder and attempted murder.
 Records did not immediately reflect if he had an attorney who could speak on his behalf.